nicolesmithdev/mixology/README.md

 ## Changelog

+May 17, 2022

+-   Fixed recipe filtering.
+Recipes exactly matching active filters were appearing twice in the results.

 May 16, 2022

--   Changed
 -   Renamed "Exact Matches" to "Matches"
 -   Improved recipe filtering.
 Previously a "match" was defined as a recipe that met _every_ active filter, i.e. an exact match.
 Now a recipe is a "match" if all ingredients can be found in the active filters.

 April 7, 2022